Pharmacy Compounding Advisory Committee Charter

 FDA will select a full-time or permanent part-time Federal employee to serve as the Designated Federal Officer (DFO) to attend each Committee meeting and ensure that all procedures are within applicable statutory, regulatory, and HHS General Administration Manual directives.
 The DFO will approve and

 prepare all meeting agendas, call all of the Committee and subcommittee meetings, adjourn any meeting when the DFO determines adjournment to be in the public interest and chair meetings when directed to do so by the official to whom the Committee reports.
 The DFO shall be present at all meetings of the full committee and subcommittees.

 Estimated Number and Frequency of Meetings

-Unless renewed by appropriate action prior to its expiration, the charter for the Pharmacy Compoimding Advisory Committee will expire two years from the date it is filed.
+Unless renewed by appropriate action, the charter for the Pharmacy Compounding Advisory Committee will expire two years from the date the charter is filed.

 Membership and Designation